 gone by the middle of 1965.

-But in 1964, the Army started using five digit sequence numbers that were greater than any sequence numbers used by the USAF, so that observers would not confuse aircraft between the two services.
-In addition, Army sequence numbers that were allocated within the Air Force sequence were padded with extra zeros to make them have a total of 5 digits.
+But in 1966, the Army started using five digit sequence numbers that were greater than any sequence numbers used by the USAF, so that observers would not confuse aircraft between the two services.
+In addition, Army sequence numbers that were allocated within the Air Force sequence were often padded with extra zeros to make them have a total of 5 digits.
 Unfortunately, there is some confusion, since this system was not always consistently followed, and there were numerous departures from this norm.
 Although the Army started using 5 digit serial numbers starting in 1964, there was a mixed bag of four and five digit numbers in actual use.
-For tail numbers (or pylon numbers for helicopters), the early years were pretty consistent, using the last digit of the year and just the four digits of the serial number.
+For tail number presentations (or pylon numbers for helicopters), the early years were pretty consistent, using the last digit of the fiscal year and just the four digits of the serial number being shown.
 When the five digit serial numbers started being used, there was a mixture of tail number presentations of just the five digits with no year (and sometimes a leading zero!), as well as presentations in which the last digit of the year was shown, along with all five of the sequence numbers.
 Sometimes both the digits of the year number were painted over and then just the the five-digit sequence number was presented.
 Sometimes, Army helicopters used the last three digits of the sequence number as a call sign and you will often see those three digits painted on the nose, the side window or highlighted on the pylon itself.
 There are even a few older aircraft with the two digit year and the entire five digit serial number shown, just to round out all the options.
 (Ref, Nick Van Valkenburgh, Jul 26, 2013)